conradsnicta/armadillo-code/README.txt

 See the documentation for more information on the above defines.

-On Linux systems, MKL might be installed in a non-standard location such as /opt which can cause problems during linking.
+On Linux-based systems, MKL might be installed in a non-standard location such as /opt which can cause problems during linking.
 Before installing Armadillo, the system should know where the MKL libraries are located.
-For example, "/opt/intel/mkl/lib/intel64/".
-This can be achieved by setting the LD_LIBRARY_PATH environment variable, or for a more permanent solution, adding the directory locations to "/etc/ld.so.conf".
-It may also be possible to store a text file with the locations in the "/etc/ld.so.conf.d" directory.
+For example, /opt/intel/mkl/lib/intel64/.
+This can be achieved by setting the LD_LIBRARY_PATH environment variable, or for a more permanent solution, adding the directory locations to /etc/ld.so.conf.
+It may also be possible to store a text file with the locations in the /etc/ld.so.conf.d directory.
-For example, "/etc/ld.so.conf.d/mkl.conf".
-If you modify "/etc/ld.so.conf" or create "/etc/ld.so.conf.d/mkl.conf", you will need to run "/sbin/ldconfig" afterwards.
+For example, /etc/ld.so.conf.d/mkl.conf.
+If you modify /etc/ld.so.conf or create /etc/ld.so.conf.d/mkl.conf, you will need to run /sbin/ldconfig afterwards.

-Example of the contents of "/etc/ld.so.conf.d/mkl.conf" on a RHEL 6 system, where Intel MKL version 11.0.3 is installed in "/opt/intel":
+Below is an example of /etc/ld.so.conf.d/mkl.conf where Intel MKL is installed in /opt/intel

 /opt/intel/lib/intel64
 /opt/intel/mkl/lib/intel64

-The default installations of MKL 10.2.2.025 are known to have issues with SELinux, which is turned on by default in Fedora and RHEL.
-The problem may manifest itself during run-time, where the run-time linker reports permission problems.
-It is possible to work around the problem by applying an appropriate SELinux type to all MKL libraries.

-If you have MKL installed and its persistently giving you problems during linking, you can disable the support for MKL by editing the "CMakeLists.txt" file, deleting "CMakeCache.txt" and re-running the CMake based installation.
+If you have MKL installed and it is persistently giving problems during linking, you can disable Armadillo's support for MKL by editing the CMakeLists.txt file, deleting CMakeCache.txt and re-running the CMake based installation.
 Comment out the lines containing:
   INCLUDE(ARMA_FindMKL)
   INCLUDE(ARMA_FindACMLMP)